dreamboy202/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-# C - Even more pointers, arrays and strings This direcory contains some certain files on C programming language, that will be compiled on Ubuntu 20.04 LTS using gcc using the options -Wall - Werror -Wextra -pedantic -std=gnu89
+# C - Even more pointers, arrays and strings

+## This direcory contains some certain files on C programming language, that will be compiled on Ubuntu 20.04 LTS using gcc using the options -Wall - Werror -Wextra -pedantic -std=gnu89

 # TASKS.

-- memset
+- memset:
 Write a function that fills memory with a constant byte.

-- memcpy
+- memcpy:
 Write a function that locates a character in a string

-- strchr
+- strchr:
 Write a function that locates a character in a string.

-- strspn
+- strspn:
 Write a function that gets the length of a prefix substring.

-- strpbrk
+- strpbrk:
 Write a function that searches a string for any of a set of bytes.

-- strstr
+- strstr:
 Write a function that locates a substring.

-- Chess is mental torture
+- Chess is mental torture:
 Write a function that prints the chessboard.

 - The line of life is a ragged diagonal between duty and desire